phan/phan/README.md

 # Development

 Take a look at [Developer's Guide to Phan](https://github.com/etsy/phan/wiki/Developer's-Guide-To-Phan) for help getting started hacking on Phan.
+And please check our [Code of Conduct](CODE_OF_CONDUCT.md).

 When you find an issue, please take the time to create a tiny reproducing code snippet that illustrates the bug.
 And once you have done that, fix it.
 Then turn your code snippet into a test and add it to